 The mainstream employment-oriented social-networking site LinkedIn has been officially blocked in Russia.
 On Wednesday, November 16, 2016, the Federal Service for Supervision of Telecommunications of Russia “Roskomnadzor” had ordered to block LinkedIn for violation of Data Retention Bill.
 With the freshly imposed cyber regulations, all social networking sites and mailing services need to transfer users’ data to Russian servers.

 However, LinkedIn was among the services which didn’t comply with the prescribed and has been therefore banned in Russia.
-But fortunately there is a way through which you can access LinkedIn in Russia, and that is by using VPN.
+But fortunately, there is a way through which you can access LinkedIn in Russia, and that is by using a VPN service.
 In this guide, you will learn how to unblock LinkedIn in Russia and get connected with thousands of people instantly.

 Top VPN Services to Unblock LinkedIn in Russia